Old Language, New Clothes: Sweet Crude On Singing Modern Pop In Louisiana French

 Sam Craft: Louisiana French is a mixture of French that was brought here from France, from the Maritime provinces of Canada, from Quebec, from the Caribbean islands, as well as bits of German and Native American languages that were spoken around here.
 So it really is kind of a special dialect that hangs onto some old artifacts from Middle French, and it mixes together with English to make a really special and unique linguistic cocktail.

-Alexis Marceau: My grandfather's first language was Louisiana French, and so I grew up speaking a little bit.
+Alexis Marceaux: My grandfather's first language was Louisiana French, and so I grew up speaking a little bit.
 I would know my colors and my numbers.
 My great-grandmother didn't speak any English, so when she was alive it was always in the house, but when she passed away it kind of went away for me.
 But for my grandfather, it was his first language and he would get punished in school if he spoke French.
 And so it started to kind of dissipate and go away, because people were just not allowing it, and it became pretty problematic.

 It made my father's generation feel bad about being French.
 It's a strange thing to think of, but he just felt self-conscious about his French Cajun culture.
 But when Sam and I met we had this love for it, and that's a huge reason why we wanted to start this band, because we wanted to explore our heritage and be proud of our heritage, and we just thought it was so absurd that people were punished for speaking their native language.